 - Trastuzumab deruxtecan.
 This antitumor 3-component drug based on a monoclonal antibody proved its effectiveness in the treatment of metastatic HER2-positive colorectal cancer.

 - Braftovi (encorafenib).
 In 2021, the drug was approved in the European Union and the USA for use in patients with BRAF mutation-positive colorectal cancer.
 The BRAF gene mutation is found in about 10% of colorectal cancer patients.

 Braftovi became the first BRAF inhibitor indicated for rectal cancer.
 Clinical trials showed that this drug increased survival by 40% in comparison with standard therapy.

-Fill in the form below.
-Our physician will contact you within 2 hours.
+- Or fill in the form below.
+Our doctor will contact you within 2 hours.